-Construction began on April 24, 2017 and ended on July 21, 2017.
+Construction began on April 24, 2017, and ended on July 21, 2017.
 This resulted in one mechanized borehole with an electrical pump to deliver water to 6 different vantage points.
-Four of the vantage points being located at the borehole base and two additional vantage points approximately 250 meters out in a community extension.
+Four of the vantage points being located at the borehole base and two additional vantage points are approximately 250 meters out in a community extension.

 The new borehole is providing increased water access to approximately 900 residents in the town of Asuoso.

 After clearing the land, the contractors began the scaffolding to build the Polytank stand and drilled the pipes into the existing borehole.
 Bricks were made to construct the Polytank stand and left to dry for about a week.
 The workers then returned to construct the stands and pillar for the Polytanks and extension.
-Plaster was added and left to dry for approximately one month due to heavy rainfall.
+The plaster was added and left to dry for approximately one month due to heavy rainfall.
 The Polytanks were installed and the electrical pump was connected.
 The borehole was then tested for functionality.
-After all tests were performed, the borehole water was treated and then open for public use.
+After all, tests were performed, the borehole water was treated and then open for public use.

 The primary goal was achieved by increasing water access to community members by installing a mechanized borehole over an existing borehole.
 The borehole has decreased fetching time by decreasing the distance residents have to travel to collect water as well as adding more vantage points for collection.
-This has in turn helped school aged girls gain more instruction time during the school day because it does not take them as long to fetch water for the school.
+This has, in turn, helped school-aged girls gain more instruction time during the school day because it does not take them as long to fetch water for the school.
 Community members have been overjoyed by the addition of this new water source and they have promised to keep it well maintained.